 Commercial vehicles are typically buses, SUVs, box trucks, pickups or other motor vehicles that are owned by a private company.
 When a commercial vehicle causes a serious personal injury, it is important to investigate the accident scene.
 By doing so, you have a better chance to prove liability against the at fault driver.
 Since commercial vehicles are often larger and heavier, crashes involving trucks and cars generally result in severe personal injury or death.

-Consult your Tallahassee auto accident lawyers to ensure that your commercial vehicle or truck accident claim is adequately handled.
+Consult our Tallahassee auto accident lawyers to ensure that your commercial vehicle or truck accident claim is adequately handled.
+Call us at (855) 553-3310 or contact us online.
 Your Injury.
 Your Rights.
 Your Lawyer.